 Students are identified by assessment data or referral from teachers or parents/caregivers.
 Literacy tuition staff work alongside curriculum teachers to provide resources and support for students who find reading and/or writing tasks challenging.
 Some students may also receive individual assistance outside the classroom.
 The aim of the programme is to improve students' reading and writing skills and to foster a positive attitude towards learning.
-The team also provides initial identification and assessments for those students who may be identified as 'at risk of dyslexia'.
+The team also provides initial identification and assessments for those students who may demonstrate dyslexic tendencies.